 Explore your choices, then pick a yarn that you like the look of for this quick scarf project.
 Make it for yourself or knit up a few to give away as gifts.

 - Two balls eyelash yarn, or enough to produce a yardage around 100 yards

 - Size 10 US (6.5 mm) needles

 - Crochet hook or sewing needle to work in ends

 Some people don't like the stockinette stitch because it tends to curl up on itself.
 This is a completely natural side effect of the stitch.
-Some yarns curl a lot, while others are a little flatter.
+Some yarns curl a lot, while others remain a little flatter.

-If the curl will bother you, you might want to try a different project, or use the exact same supplies but knit every row (that's Garter Stitch) instead of using Stockinette Stitch.
-It won't really change the look of the project because you can't see the stitches anyway.
+If the curl will bother you, you might want to try a different project.
+Or, you can use the exact same supplies but knit every row (resulting in garter stitch) instead of using stockinette stitch.
+It won't really change the look of the project because you can't see the stitches behind the fur anyway.

 Another option would be to hold two strands of eyelash yarn together as you knit, whether they are the same color or different colors.
-Instead of a variegated yarn, you could make your own combination by, say, choosing green and blue and knitting with both at the same time.
+Instead of a variegated yarn, you could make your own combination by, say, choosing green and blue yarns and knitting with both at the same time.

 This is a fun project to play with color as well.
 For instance, you could pick out two colors of yarn, knit half of the scarf in one color and the second half in the other color.
 You could also work stripes, but this kind of yarn is not the easiest for weaving in ends, so color blocking is probably a better idea.